Cray-HPE/docs-csm/operations/observability/Observability.md

 ### Prometheus metrics and Grafana dashboard

-After the preceding steps the `goss_tests` metrics are seen in Prometheus when Goss tests are run.
-Using these metrics, Grafana dashboards are created to shows the Goss tests details visually.
+The `goss_tests` metrics are displayed in Prometheus whenever Goss tests are run.
+Grafana dashboard is created and use these metrics to display the Goss test details visually.

 Goss test dashboard features:

-- The dashboard has a dropdown for products, suites, and tests.
+- The dashboard has a dropdown menu for products, suites, and tests.
 - By default, all products, suites, and tests are selected for overall Goss test results.
 - The overall product result, total number of products, products passed, products failed, and execution time is displayed.
 - Suite results and test results are displayed on the dashboard.